imansohibul/simple-laravel-service/src/README.md

 # User Management API

-A robust Laravel-based REST API for user management with comprehensive features including user registration, listing, filtering, and role-based permissions.
+A robust Laravel-based REST API for user management with some features including user registration, listing, filtering, and role-based permissions.

 ## 🚀 Features